dtjohnso/dtjohnso.github.com/source/teaching/index.markdown

 ### New Testament

-* **<span>Su102</span> New Testament Survey.** (Spring 2016) Presents the title, authorship, sources, purpose/occasion, date of composition, recipients, characteristics, theology and content of the New Testament books.
+* **<span>Su102</span> New Testament Messages.** (Spring 2016, Spring 2017) The unfolding theme of the Bible as it is revealed through the messages of the New Testament books, with discussion of key passages within each New Testament book.
 * **<span>Su201</span> Life of Christ.** (Fall 2011, Fall 2014) A survey of the life of Christ as recorded in the four canonical gospels, with an emphasis on the application of a traditional grammatical-historical hermeneutic to the biblical text.
 * **<span>Ex201</span> Exposition of John's Gospel.** (Fall 2012, Spring 2015) Analyzes major theological themes and exposits select portions in John.
 Highlights hermeneutical principles vital to a proper exposition of John's writings.
 * **<span>Ex315</span> Exposition of John's Epistles.** (Spring 2014) An exposition of 1, 2, and 3 John, with an emphasis on John's theology.